 - The moped, bicycle, or scooter cannot exceed 30 miles per hour.

 - There could be operational pedals that accelerate the vehicle.

 - It comes equipped with an electric engine, with or without operative pedals.

 - It has an automatic transmission and motor combination that delivers less than two brakes HP.

-Everyone must visit their local Department of Motor Vehicles (DMV) in California to apply for the M1 or M2 license.
+Everyone must visit California’s local Department of Motor Vehicles (DMV) to apply for the M1 or M2 license.

 Items to Bring to a CA DMV Appointment